rahmed31/LibraryDatabase/README.md

 ![ER Diagram](lib/ER-Diagram.png?raw=true "ER Diagram")

 # Creating the Relational Schema
 The following relational model is a product of the ER diagram shown above.
 A relational schemas is built using the ideas from its corresponding ER diagram, while also using a structure and language consistent with first-order predicate logic.
-This allows our data to be represented in terms of tuples and subsequently grouped into relations:
+This allows our data to be represented in terms of tuples, and subsequently grouped into relations:

 ![Relational Schema](lib/Relational-Schema.png?raw=true "Relational Schema")